 In accordance with Le-Chatelier’s principle, the magnitude of adsorption decreases with an increase in temperature.
 Thus, adsorption is an exothermic process.

-Question 5.11: What do you mean by lyophilic and lyophobic sols?
+Question 5.11: What are lyophilic and lyophobic sols?
 Give one example of each type.
-Hydrophobic sols easily coagulated.
-Explain why?
+Why

 Soln: (i) Lyophilic sols: Lyophilic sols are colloidal sols that are formed by mixing substances such as gum, gelatin, starch, etc. with a suitable liquid (dispersion medium).
 These sols are reversible in nature i.e., if two constituents of a sol are separated by any process, such as evaporation, then the sol can be prepared again simply by shaking the mixture of dispersion medium and dispersion phase.